The Center for Public Integrity is a nonprofit newsroom that investigates betrayals of public trust. Sign up to receive our stories.

 That’s now the planet’s dominant ozone-depleting gas.

 Later treaties, including the 1997 Kyoto Protocol and the 2016 Paris Agreement, called for nitrous oxide reductions.
-The U.S. did not join the former and is in the process of dropping out of
+The U.S. did not join the former and is in the process of dropping out of the latter.

 The Montreal treaty worked “because the sources were industrial.
 Few actors, simple system,” Sutton said.
 By comparison, he said, cutting nitrous oxide “means transformation of society.”